singhamjesh/hapi-query-builder/README.md

 # Universal query builder for Hapi.js
-Hapi-query-builder is an Hapi.js  plugin.
-It ambitious attempt to create a kind of "URL" to "Mongoose query" translator which provides a mongoose query for GET API.
+Hapi-query-builder is a Hapi.js  plugin.
+It is an ambitious attempt to create a kind of "URL" to "Mongoose query" translator which provides a mongoose query for GET API.
 It provides facilities to the developer to pass query params in URL and get the mongoose query.

 #### The primary benefits of this plugin (currently) are:
  * Ability to convert directory query params to mongoose get query.